HunterStevens/labs-engineering-standards/docs/topics/node-js.md

 - While there are many valid ways to test a Node.js based application, we want limit the test frameworks in use so that we can maximize the opportunity for sharing of knowledge and tools.
-- Jest provides a robust and well supported feature set that allows it to perform many different tasks without requiring many additional libraries.
+- Jest provides a robust and well-supported feature set that allows it to perform many different tasks without requiring a lot of additional libraries.

 Alternatives: